seojuice

 What an SEO operator still controls in 2026.
 The shaded overlap is where the AEO guide says the same fundamentals still apply.

 Verify your structured data renders as executable script.
 View the live source on any page that should ship FAQ or Product schema.
 Search for &lt;script type=&quot;application/ld+json&quot;.
-If it is there, your CMS is silently stripping the schema.
-We had this exact bug on three of our own articles last week.
-Our audit tool flags it on the site you point it at.
+If it's there, your CMS is silently stripping the schema, exactly the bug we hit last week.
+Our audit tool flags it for you.

 Name your authors and ship author schema that parses.
-Real bios, real photos, real sameAs links to LinkedIn and X. The AEO guide is explicit that expertise signals still feed the ranking and quality systems generative AI features sit on top of.
+Real bios, real photos, real sameAs links to LinkedIn and X. The AEO guide is explicit that expertise signals still feed the systems generative AI sits on top of.
 Anonymous content is a citation handicap, not a neutral choice.

 Tighten entity clarity.
-One audit pass: business name, address, services, categories, same string across GBP, your homepage, your About page, your schema, your citations.
-Inconsistencies blur the entity in the model's eyes.
+One audit pass: business name, address, services, categories, the same string across GBP, homepage, About page, schema, and citations.
 The GBP guide walks the full checklist.

 Stop spending on the cottage industry Google just disowned.
-LLMs.txt files, content chunking, AI-specific rewriting services, inauthentic mention packages.
-Google named all five categories in the AEO guide.
-If you have an open invoice for any of them, that is the easiest budget reallocation you will make this quarter.
+LLMs.txt files, content chunking, AI-specific rewriting, inauthentic mention packages.
+Any open invoice for those is the easiest budget reallocation you'll make this quarter.

-Sequence matters.
-The audit comes before the spend.
-If you are also re-evaluating paid spend, the calculus there changed less than the calculus on organic, though it is moving too.
-Founders running the program themselves can stretch this checklist across two afternoons.
+Sequence matters: the audit comes before the spend.
+If you're also re-evaluating paid spend, the calculus there changed less than on organic.
+Founders running the program themselves can stretch this across two afternoons.

 Frequently asked questions